The framing effect is a cognitive bias where the way information is presented to us impacts our perception of it and its contents.

 Understanding this aspect of human psychology is clearly important when it comes to fields like marketing and advertising.

-Knowing the type of verbiage, syntax, and information to display in order to persuade people to purchase your products has much to do with the way the product is framed, just as much as what is contained in the product itself.
+Knowing the type of verbiage, syntax, and information to display in order to prime viewers into thinking in a certain way and persuade people to purchase your products has much to do with the way the product is framed as what is contained in the product itself.

 Moreover, the concern, in many cases, is how the information (or option) is presented relative to other, existing alternatives (as we saw earlier with how the percentage of sugar in products is displayed.)